dclnbrght/web/content-software/driving-ai-adoption-from-resistance-to-results.md

 ## AI Governance

 Don’t forget about AI governance.
 Establish an AI Governance Group to define policies and standards, to assess risks, and promote ethical use of AI.

-More on this topic in an upcoming post..
+More on this topic in an upcoming post...

 ## Conclusion